 Knowing how to establish credit for your small business can be tricky.
-On one hand, you need a track record to secure financing.
-On the other hand you also need seed money to cover start-up costs.
 The good news is that there are several ways to establish credit that can set your business up for success.

 Understand Your Personal Credit